Stable v3.13.0

 Picks one of the three values at random each run.

-RECEIVE Statement
+Statement Definitions

 Defines the trigger request into the System Under Test (SUT).

-[WITH {{}}]
+[WITH {{<body_file>}}]

 [HEADERS